frangeris/simple-validation/README.md

 ```

-As you can see `frm_user_add` is the name of a form, why inside a hidden field? cuz is the onlyt way the the form name in POST, there are some hacks appending the name uwing js, for now, do this way :), followed by an associative array for the fields.
+As you can see `frm_user_add` is the name of a form, why inside a hidden field? cuz is the only way to get the form name in POST, there are some hacks appending the name using js, but for now do this way :), followed by an associative array for the fields.

 `email` is a field inside the form `frm_build_add`, we wanna that this field exist and must to be **valid** using the [filters inside PHP](http://www.php.net/manual/en/filter.filters.php), depending of each error, the string inside message is gonna be returned...
 Awesome right? :D